 Volume loss has increasingly been recognized as an important aspect of facial aging.
 This is especially true of the periocular region.
 Restoration of this lost volume can be achieved through placement of syringe-based fillers, autologous fat, or implants.
-This article discusses the use of syringe-based fillers (hyaluronic acid, calcium hydroxylapatite) and autologous fat to rejuvenate the periorbital region.
+This article discusses the use of syringe-based fillers (hyaluronic acid, calcium hydroxylapatite) and autologous fat transfer to rejuvenate the periorbital region.
 The periorbital complex consists of the brow, superior orbital rim, upper eyelid, lateral canthus, lower eyelid, inferior orbital rim, and upper cheek.
 The most important of these in the aging process of volume loss is the interface between the lower eyelid and upper cheek or midface.
 Systematic aging begins throughout the periorbital complex beginning in the patients mid-to-late 30s.1 The extent and rapidity of periorbital aging varies between individuals and is strongly dependent on the relationships between the bony orbit, globe, and malar complex.
 The periorbital are ages at a faster pace and earlier in life with a negative vector midface, much as the jaw line and neck age earlier in people with microgenia and a short thyromental distance (Fig. 1).
 Some individuals even display lower eyelid bags in youth; these bags appear early because of the negative vector produced by the deficient anterior projection of the inferior orbital rim in relation to the globe.

 Fig. 1.
 Lateral view of male patient demonstrating negative vector association between globe and inferior orbital rim.